kostetskii/data_app_v0.91/README.md

 Tiny data analysis utility (extraction, extrapolation and statistics)

 This code extracts data from many .csv's, sorts it and gives a possibility to
-- extrapolate
+- extrapolate data
-- calculate statistics based on all input data or divide data by any number of groups and calculate it for each group.
+- calculate statistics based on all input/extrapolated data or divide data by any number of groups and calculate it for each group.
 - plot data and statistics
 - save .csv with the results of calculation